 For this reason, many marketing savvy businesses have signed up to one social network or the other where they know they can engage with their target audience.

-It’s great for your business to boast of having an account on Facebook, Twitter, Linkedin Google+ or Pinterest, but sooner than later you come to realize that’s it’s one thing to signup on a social media network and it’s quite another to get positive results from your social media accounts.
+It’s great for your business to boast of having an account on Facebook, Twitter, Linkedin Google+ or Pinterest, but sooner than later you come to realise that’s it’s one thing to sign up on a social media network, and it’s quite another to get positive results from your social media accounts.

 When to Post

 Do you post once a day or several times a day?
-Do you post regularly or once in a blue moon?
+Do you post daily or once in a blue moon?
 Do you have a schedule on when to post or do you post on the spur of the moment?
-Do you get better response when you post in the morning than at other times of the day?
-Do you get more likes or retweets during the weekdays than weekends or maybe during holidays?
+Do you get a better response when you post in the morning than at other times of the day?
+Do you get more likes or retweets during the weekdays than weekends or holidays?

-For best results, you need to study your target audience to know when and how often they would be most receptive engaging with your brand.
-You can only know this by studying your pasts posts and tweets to know which ones made more impact.
+For best results, you need to study your target audience to know when and how often they would be most receptive to engaging with your brand.
+You can only tell this by analysing your past posts and tweets to identify which ones made more impact.